How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 When it’s 32 degrees Fahrenheit, a gas car or EV battery has only 65% of the strength it has in warm weather, and when it’s 0 degrees Fahrenheit, it has only about 40% of its battery power.

-Frozen car door handle iStock
+Close up view of a frozen car door handle iStock

 • Get your car checked and serviced for winter driving conditions.
 AAA-owned Car Care and AAA Approved Auto Repair locations have the technicians and expertise to winterize your vehicle.
 They’ll make sure your car has the right fluids for cold weather and that they’re at the proper levels, check tires to confirm that they’re suited for winter conditions, inspect and (if necessary) replace wiper blades, test the battery, and more.